As an Amazon Associate we earn from qualifying purchases.

 It is normal for your breasts to have different sizes and weights.
 This happens because of hormonal imbalances and different growth rates.
 Uneven breasts can be embarrassing but there are solutions to that already.
 You can add padding or select a bra that is designed for uneven breast size.

-Your boobs can be big as 34DD for an average size.
+Your boobs can be big as 34DD for an average size, or as small as an A cup.
 However, some women can have bigger or smaller breasts than that because of genetics, hormones, age, weight, and other factors.
 To properly take care of your breasts no matter the size, you should use a perfectly fitted bra to prevent pain and other disorders.